piis3/sonos-buttons/README.md

 After waking up from a deep sleep the ESP32 has to rejoin wifi, which usually takes a couple of seconds, so one of the hardest things was to get it to remember what button was pressed to wake it up from deep sleep.
 I didn't have a lot of luck with the built-in touchpad, or GPIO (ext1) based wakeup solutions.
 The ext1 stuff kept going into sleep/wake loops, and the touchpad wakeups wouldn't report the correct GPIO input for the wakeup source.

-The ESP32 supports wakeup events from a Ultra Low Power (ULP) processor, which is a minimal, slow extra processor that can run some limited code, and can wakeup the main processor while sharing memory with it.
-Even when this ULP processor is running, the board supposedly still draws current in the 100 microamp range, so it should still last a very long time on a 1000mah battery.
+The ESP32 supports wakeup events from a Ultra Low Power (ULP) processor, which is a minimal extra processor that can run some limited code and can wakeup the main processor while sharing memory with it.
+When this ULP processor is running and the main processor is in deep sleep, the board supposedly draws current in the 100 microamp range, so it should still last a very long time on a 1000mah battery.
 An important point is that during deep sleep, most of main memory is powered off.
-When it wakes up it is effectively like a reboot but the so-called RTC memory is kept active.
-The main program can store stuff in this memory (which is 16K I think) and importantly the ULP processor uses an 8K subset of this which is shared with the main program.
+When it wakes up it is effectively like a reboot but the so-called RTC memory is still active.
+The main program can store stuff in this memory (which is 16K I think) and the ULP processor can use an 8K subset of this which is shared with the main program.
-There isn't a C compiler for the ULP processor, so that bit has to be written in assembly with a rather limited [instruction set](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp_instruction_set.html).
+There isn't a C compiler for the ULP processor, so that part has to be written in assembly with a rather limited [instruction set](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp_instruction_set.html).
 The ULP program lifecycle is a little strange.
 It's intended to run periodically, woken up by a configurable timer internal to the SOC.
-In this case I have it running every 100 milliseconds and it will check to see if any buttons are pressed.
-If it detects a button press it will write the button that was pressed into the RTC memory and wakeup the main processor(s).
+In my case I have it running every 100 milliseconds and it will check to see if any buttons are pressed.
+If it detects a button press it will write the button that was pressed into the shared RTC memory and wakeup the main processor(s).
 If not, it will halt and be restarted by the timer.

-On boot, the main application does the following
+On boot the main application does the following:
 - Initialize the GPIO pins for controlling the button LEDs and button readers
 - Start a FreeRTOS task for controlling the LEDs based on a global variable.
 This way it can handle keeping the LEDS operational while the CPU is blocked in IO.
-(How cool is it that a tiny computer like this supports real multitasking?)
+How cool is it that a tiny computer like this supports real multitasking?
 - If we're not waking from sleep, do a cute blinky dance to show off
-- If we are waking from sleep, check if the ULP program stashed a button press and act on it for the first button input loop
+- If we are waking from sleep, check if the ULP program stashed a button press to be acted on in the first button input loop
 - Join wifi and if that fails, do some angry blinking.
-- Look in the [Preferences](https://github.com/espressif/arduino-esp32/tree/master/libraries/Preferences) stored on the SOC's flash for the Sonos player's IP address (see later explanation on sonos networking)
+- Look in the [Preferences](https://github.com/espressif/arduino-esp32/tree/master/libraries/Preferences) stored on the SOC's flash for the Sonos player's IP address
-- If we don't know the IP address, perform sonos discovery
+- If we don't know the IP address, perform Sonos discovery to find it
 - Enter a loop to check for button inputs.
-- If a button input occurs, light up the button LED for the duration of the association operation for user feedback.
+- If a button input occurs, light up the button LED for the duration of the association operation for user feedback and perform that operation.
-- More usefully, given the stored IP address for the target sonos, do the operation tied to the button.
-- After roughly 30 seconds (didn't want to introduce a clock, so just based on loop counting hueristics), prepare for deep sleep
+- After roughly 30 seconds of no button presses (didn't want to introduce a clock, so just based on loop counting hueristics), prepare for deep sleep

-Deep Sleep entails:
+Deep Sleep preparation entails:
 - Turn off wifi
 - Setup RTC IO for the button GPIO inputs and outputs used for the buttons.
 - Configure wakeup from ULP sources